Sacred Ground (song): Content

 "Sacred Ground" is a mid-tempo ballad centralizing on a male narrator, who is talking to another man with whom it is implied that his wife had an emotional (and possibly physical) affair.
 In the first verse, the singer tells of how he married at an early age, and had to work various jobs to sustain his family.
 In the second chorus, he expresses his intention to reconcile with his wife and asks the other man to not interfere (possibly out of concern that the wife may continue the affair or at least not discourage his continued attention).
 He defends his relationship with his wife in the chorus: "We were joined in the eyes of the Lord in the eyes of our hometown / Why don't you leave her alone / You're treadin' on sacred ground".

 Kix Brooks version

-Kix Brooks' version was released in 1989.
+Brooks' version was released in 1989.
 It was the second and final single from his debut album Kix Brooks, and it reached a peak of 87 on the Billboard Hot Country Singles charts.
 It was his last solo release before he founded Brooks & Dunn with Ronnie Dunn.
 Brooks did not chart another solo single until "New to This Town" in 2012.